While Canada's healthcare system offers excellent coverage at home, things change once you step outside the province.

 The ease of filing a claim is another factor to consider.
 Some providers have better reputations for customer service and more straightforward claims processes.

-Look for reviews or testimonials from other travellers about their experiences with specific insurance companies.
+Look for reviews or testimonials from other travelers about their experiences with specific insurance companies.
 If an emergency arises, you want to ensure you can quickly and easily get the assistance you need.

 How to File a Claim with Travel Health Insurance?